Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study

-\section{Abstract}
+\textbf{ Abstract}

-The exponential-family random graph models (ERGMs) have emerged as an important framework for modeling social and other networks.
-ERGMs for valued networks are less well-studied than their unvalued counterparts, and pose particular computational challenges.
-Networks with edge values on the non-negative integers (count-valued networks) are an important such case, with applications ranging from migration and trade flow data to data on frequency of interactions and encounters.
-Here, we propose an efficient maximum pseudo-likelihood estimation (MPLE) scheme for count-valued ERGMs, and compare its performance with existing Contrastive Divergence (CD) and Monte Carlo Maximum Likelihood Estimation (MCMLE) approaches via a simulation study based on migration flow networks in two U.S states.
-Our results suggest that edge value variance is a key factor in method performance, with high-variance edges posing a particular challenge for CD.
-MCMLE can work well but requires careful seeding in the high-variance case, and the MPLE itself performs well when edge variance is high.
+The exponential-family random graph models (ERGMs) have emerged as an important framework for modeling social networks for a wide variety of relational types.
+ERGMs for valued networks are less well-developed than their unvalued counterparts, and pose particular computational challenges.
+Network data with edge values on the non-negative integers (count-valued networks) is an important such case, with examples ranging from the magnitude of migration and trade flows between places to the frequency of interactions and encounters between individuals.
+Here, we propose an efficient parallelable subsampled maximum pseudo-likelihood estimation (MPLE) scheme for count-valued ERGMs, and compare its performance with existing Contrastive Divergence (CD) and Monte Carlo Maximum Likelihood Estimation (MCMLE) approaches via a simulation study based on migration flow networks in two U.S. states.
+Our results suggest that edge value variance is a key factor in method performance, while network size mainly influences their relative merits in computational time.
+For small-variance networks, all methods perform well in point estimations while CD greatly overestimates uncertainties, and MPLE underestimates them for dependence terms; all methods have fast estimation for small networks, but CD and subsampled multi-core MPLE provides speed advantages as network size increases.
+For large-variance networks, both MPLE and MCMLE offer high-quality estimates of coefficients and their uncertainty, but MPLE is significantly faster than MCMLE; MPLE is also a better seeding method for MCMLE than CD, as the latter makes MCMLE more prone to convergence failure.
+The study suggests that MCMLE and MPLE should be the default approach to estimate ERGMs for small-variance and large-variance valued networks, respectively.
+We also offer further suggestions regarding choice of computational method for valued ERGMs based on data structure, available computational resources and analytical goals.